psx-spx/psx-spx.github.io/docs/konamisystem573.md

 - JVS communications and the microcontroller that handles them have to be documented.
 The microcontroller's firmware has already been dumped.
-- The registers controlling the `EXT-IN` and `EXT-OUT` connectors haven't yet been found.
-- PAL mode hasn't been tested on the 573.
-Konami games only ever used NTSC, so the 573 might in fact be unable to output PAL.
 - I/O boards, *especially* the digital I/O board, need to be properly reverse engineered and documented.
-Some games are reportedly capable of telling if the analog I/O board is missing, so it must have at least one readable register.
+The order of light outputs on the analog and digital I/O boards might be completely wrong.
+The fishing controls board has been fully reverse engineered but documentation for it is missing.
 - The DDR stage I/O board's communication protocol is largely unknown.
 More tests need to be done on real hardware and its CPLD shall be dumped if possible.